Azure/azure-sdk-for-java/sdk/identity/azure-identity/README.md

     ```
 * Use the returned credentials above to set  **AZURE_CLIENT_ID**(appId), **AZURE_CLIENT_SECRET**(password) and **AZURE_TENANT_ID**(tenant) [environment variables](#environment-variables).

+#### Enable applications for interactive browser oauth 2 flow
+You need register an application in Azure Active Directory with permissions to login on behalf of a user to use InteractiveBrowserCredential.
+Please refer to [this documentation] on how to create an application for oauth 2 authentications.

+#### Whitelisted applications for device code flow
+In order to authenticate a user through device code flow, please refer to [this documentation](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Device-Code-Flow) on how to give your application permission to device code authentications.

 ## Key concepts
 ### Credentials